rianders/poweringprojects/PITCHME.md

 * What's happening here?
 * What do we know now?

+# Datasheet: Coin Cell
+* Collect key terms
+* Review the graphs vs your own graph

+# Simulate a battery
+* Learn about a Benchtop Variable Power Supply
+* Set the voltage and current
+* Control a toy motor
+* Listen for the pitch of the motor in relation to rotation speed
+* Identify what is happening?

+# Datasheet: DC Motor
+* Collect key terms
+* Compare to the graph the data gathered

+#Brain Storming Acitivites for Students
 ---
 # Adventure: The Power Detective Team/Forensic Experts/Research Scientists
 ---